Tana Municipality: Name

 On 1 September 1992, the name of the municipality was changed to "Deatnu-Tana" to symbolize the two official languages in the municipality.
 Then in 2005, the name was again changed such that either Deatnu or Tana can be used.
-The Sami name was changed from Deatnu to Deanu in 2021.
+The Sami language name spelling changes depending on how it is used.
+It is called Deatnu when it is spelled alone, but it is Deanu gielda when using the Sami language equivalent to "Deanu municipality".

 Coat of arms

 The coat of arms was granted on 11 May 1984.
 The official blazon is "Gules, three boats Or in pale" (I rødt tre gule båter).
 This means the arms have a red field (background) and the charge is three riverboats.
 The riverboat has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The red and yellow colors in the arms were chosen to mimic the Norwegian national arms.
 The three riverboats were chosen because boats like this have been used in the area for centuries.
 There are three boats to symbolize the three ethnic groups in the border municipality: the Sámi, Kvens, and Norwegians.
 The arms were designed by Arvid Sveen.